FRENCH POLISH OF SHELLAC FINISH:

 CHANGING CLASSICAL GUITAR STRINGS:

-Before changing a guitar's strings always place a String Bib protective shield (available from stringsbymail.com, see "Essential Guitar Care Investments" above) on a guitar's soundboard, both in front of the bridge (under the strings) and directly behind the bridge so as to protect against accidentally marking a guitar's finish and soundboard.
+Before changing a guitar's strings always place a protective cardboard shield (see "Essential Guitar Care Investments" above) on a guitar's soundboard, both in front of the bridge (under the strings) and directly behind the bridge so as to protect against accidentally marking a guitar's finish and soundboard while changing strings.
 To further protect a guitar's soundboard and finish against gouges caused by the treble string ends whipping loose while bringing the treble strings up to pitch, melt a small ball at the bridge end of each treble string before placing a string on a guitar.
 Place the melted treble string end under cool water to harden the nylon ball.

 Remove and replace guitar strings in sequence.
 If you remove all the strings from a guitar before replacing the strings, the natural doming of a guitar's soundboard under string tension will relax.
 In which case, it can take a number of hours with full string tension reapplied to a guitar's soundboard before a guitar will sound at its best.
 NOTE: Most classical guitars should NEVER be strung with EXTRA HIGH tension strings.
 Extra High tension strings can cause loss of sustain and dead notes (especially on a guitar's first string) and in the worst case bend and warp a guitar's neck.